cynic-net/comci/NOTES.md

 organization size/needs).

-Small groups where test results are pushed less frequently would probably have everybody committing results on to `refs/ci/results/master`; if a new comit can't be pushed, the committer can pull, merge or rebase his results on to `refs/remotes/ci/results/master` and push it up with little likelyhood that during this time someone else will have pushed new commits on to that branch.
+Small groups where test results are pushed less frequently would probably have everybody committing results on to `refs/ci/results/master`; if a new commit can't be pushed, the committer can pull, merge or rebase his results on to `refs/remotes/ci/results/master` and push it up with little likelyhood that during this time someone else will have pushed new commits on to that branch.